-If you have a defined benefit pension (also known as a final salary or career average pension) you can take up to 25% of your pension tax free, but you will be paid the rest as an income, which will be taxable.
+If you have a defined benefit pension (also known as a final salary or career average pension) you can normally take up to 25% of your pension tax free, but you’ll be paid the rest as an income, which will be taxable.

 Defined contribution pensions

-If you aren’t sure whether your tax code is correct, the charity the Low Incomes Tax Reform Group has information about Checking your tax code.
+Not sure whether your tax code is correct?
+The charity the Low Incomes Tax Reform Group has information about Checking your tax code.